 Human civilisation developed over the past 10,000 years, known as the Holocene.
 Climate-wise, it was among the most stable periods in Earth's four-billion-year history, with temperatures varying by less than 1°C.

-But now temperatures are soaring.
-Today, the average global temperature is 14°C (57°F), up by 1.2°C on the 20th century average.
-That's more than we've seen in the last 10,000 years.
+Temperatures are now soaring at an unprecedented rate.
+Today's average global temperature is 14.8°C, already up by 0.8°C on the 20th century average.
+It's more warming than we've seen in all of human civilisation.

 For thousands of years, vast deposits of carbon dioxide and methane have been trapped in land-based permafrost and under the sea bed.
-They're the result of ancient plant matter that froze before it was fully decomposed by bacteria.
+They're the result of ancient plant matter that froze before being fully decomposed by bacteria.

-First, the good news.
-There's new evidence the methane doesn't make it into the atmosphere.
-Most of the methane is under the sea bed and should simply dissolve into the ocean.
+- The Good News.
+Some evidence suggests the liberated methane doesn't make it into the atmosphere.
+Most of the methane is under the sea bed, so should dissolve into the ocean.